OmarEssam2000/Bio_Assistant/README.txt

 (DNA - RNA ) manually or from fastQ files ..
 There is a web application which is more educational than practical .. and desktop application which is more practical ..

+    Supervised By :
+	Dr .
+Sara Elsayed El-Metwally
+	- Bioinformatics lecturer in Faculty of computers & information sciences - MU

      Made By :

 	Omar Essam Mostafa Ahmed